 Eligibility & Who Can Apply

-Any individual or team from academia, government, civil society, or industry may apply, including applicants from outside Europe.
+Any individual or team from academia, government, civil society, or industry may apply, including applicants affiliated to organisations from outside Europe.
 Early-career researchers and those new to research infrastructures are especially encouraged.
 IRISCC actively promotes gender equality and welcomes applications from underrepresented groups.

 No strict limit exists, but feasibility must be confirmed with the service provider.
-Travel & subsistence reimbursement is capped at €2,000 per approved proposal.
+A team can apply for travel & subsistence support maximum €2,000 per proposal.

 Access Types

-- On-Site Access: Conduct experiments, fieldwork, or work directly with facility experts.
+- On-Site Access: Conduct experiments, fieldwork, or work directly with facility experts on site.

 - Remote Access: Facility staff perform work on your behalf — no travel needed.

-- Hybrid Access: Combines on-site and remote work for flexible collaboration.
+- Hybrid Access: Combines on-site and remote access for flexible collaboration.

 How to Apply